V-Sekai/godot-goal-task-planner/apartment_design_asisstant.md

 - Only primitives (actions) can change the state.
 - Tasks are a combination of [goals, other tasks, primitives].
 - Goals represent the desired target state.
+- Simple Temporal Networks (STNs) are used to arrange the order of design operations temporally.

 ## State Variables